ioanmdev/FiSSH-Desktop/INSTALL.md

 Create a new directory: /opt/FiSSH

 - Step 3
-Build FiSSH-Desktop in QT Creator (in Release mode) and copy the resulting binary to /opt/FiSSH, so the program can be run using the command /opt/FiSSH/FiSSH
+Either build FiSSH-Desktop in QT Creator (in Release mode) or download the precompiled binary (from https://github.com/ioanmoldovan/FiSSH-Desktop/blob/master/bin/Release/FiSSH) and copy the program to /opt/FiSSH, so that it can be run using the command /opt/FiSSH/FiSSH

 - Step 4
 Generate the SSL certificate (that will be used for encryption of messages between Android and PC apps):